wdi-sg/wdi-sg-3/Project-2a/readme.md

 2. rake db:create, rake db:migrate
 4. scaffold your posts with necessary fields and relations
 5. rake db:migrate
+6. **Do this after you scaffold your stuff** Replace the spec folder that rails generated for you with the spec folder in this repo
-6. now onwards, you can run your tests with `rspec`. to run a specific file, run `rspec path_to_file`
+7. now onwards, you can run your tests with `rspec`. to run a specific file, run `rspec path_to_file`